|

 2025 Crop:

-• Continue to hold the remaining half of the previously recommended July ’25 620 puts to provide downside protection for unsold bushels.
-Additionally, target the upper 400 range versus July ’25 to exit half of these remaining puts if the market makes new lows.
+• Continue holding the remaining quarter of the previously recommended July ’25 KC wheat 620 puts to provide downside protection for unsold bushels.
+Additionally, target the upper 400 range versus July ’25 KC wheat to exit these remaining puts if the market makes new lows.

 2026 Crop: